 - Termination of a worker because of their association with a person who has a disability

-Who Is Considered a Disabled Person?
+Who Is Considered Disabled?

 An employer may not retaliate against an individual for opposing discriminatory behavior or for filing a charge of disability discrimination with the Equal Employment Opportunity Commission or equivalent state agency.
-An employer also may not penalize an employee for testifying or participating in any way in an investigation, proceeding, or litigation under federal or state disability discrimination laws.
+An employer also may not penalize an employee for testifying or participating in any investigation, proceeding, or litigation under federal or state disability discrimination laws.

-Attentive Communication with Every Client
+- Attentive Communication with Every Client

-Award-Winning Legal Defense
+- Award-Winning Legal Defense

-Avvo Rated 9.5
+- Avvo Rated 9.5

-Over 30 Years of Combined Experience
+- Over 30 Years of Combined Experience